 A primary goal of this concentration is to cultivate excellent and committed residents as teachers through understanding the art and science of teaching, inspiring them to be great teachers, and to give them the skills to do so.
 A goal is to foster an interest and involvement in academic medicine and facilitate identified residents to return to LLUMC as faculty.

-Physician Director: Dr. N. Margarete Ezinwa, Assistant Professor, Department of Preventive Medicine & Department of Family Medicine
+Physician Director: Dr. Mai-Linh Tran, Assistant Professor, Department of Family Medicine

 Residents will be provided with the opportunity for a basic or advanced concentration in global health service.